Alan Little

 After 11 years, the end came rather suddenly, announced by the Chairman, Douglas Craig, at a fans forum in March 1999.
 Alan Little was out, sacked as we flirted with relegation back into the basement division.
 He had arrived at York in 1988 as coach in a package deal when John Bird arrived from Hartlepool.
 He retained his coaching role when Bird was sacked and was replaced by John Ward.

 When John Ward went to Bristol Rovers in March 1993, Alan was promoted to manager.
 His reign kicked off with a 5-1 away win against promotion rivals Barnet.
+Could it get any better?

 That season, Paul Barnes' goal scoring prowess was immediately evident.
 With Jon McCarthy and Tony Canham providing the service, Barnes went onto score 21 goals, including 4 against Scunthorpe and 3 at Barnet.
 A dire December and January, one win in 10 games had seen us drop out of the automatic promotion places.
-City clawed their way into the pay offs and beat Bury 1-0 on aggregate in the semi final, courtesy of Swann’s first goal for the club to earn City our first ever Wembley visit.
+City clawed their way into the play offs and beat Bury 1-0 on aggregate in the semi final, courtesy of Swann’s first goal for the club to earn City our first ever Wembley visit.
 He repeated the trick at Wembley as we drew 1-1 with Crewe and prevailed 5-3 in the penalty shoot out.
 In hindsight, it’s easy to argue that this is one of our strongest ever side.
 Dean Kiely, Paul Barnes and Jon McCarthy all went onto have decent careers at a higher level, 2 winning full international honours.

 No one gave the side much of a chance in Division 2 (tier 3) the following season, but we again reached the play offs, losing to Stockport in the semi finals (Stockport's keeper earning a 10 out 10 match rating at Bootham Crescent).
 Years later, chairman Douglas Craig stated that one of his regrets was that that side stayed together too long when reinforcements were needed.
 The next campaign (1994-5) saw us in mid table, the play offs always just tantalisingly out of reach.
 That season probably marked the first "Little Out" chants.
 Despite memorable League Cup (Coca Cola Cup) wins over Manchester United (1995) and Everton (1996), the 4 seasons 1995-99 saw us flirting dangerously close to relegation back to Division 3.